AhmedSayedSaid/Advanced-Multi-Pump-Control-System/README.md

 - Operational Functionality
 - User Interaction and Control

-## Target Audience

-This documentation is designed for a broad audience, including system operators, technicians, control system engineers, industrial managers, educational institutions, technical support staff, and the general public.

 ## High-Level System Diagram and Description of System Components and Their Interactions